jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 return 1;
 ```

 This is the happy path exit.
 The total is returned to Alteryx by setting `dVal` and stating that the result is not `NULL`.
-Again `return 1`, tells Alteryx that evaluation was success.
+Again `return 1`, tells Alteryx that evaluation was a success.

 At this point, try to compile the project and hopefully it will succeed.
 You should end up with a file structure like: